+1.2.1 General Courses of Fire:
-- 1.2.1 General Courses of Fire: - 1.2.1.1 Short Courses Must not require more than 12 rounds to complete.
-Course design and construction must not require more than 9 scoring hits from any single location or view.

-- 1.2.1.2 Medium Courses Must not require more than 24 rounds to complete.
-Course design and construction must not require more than 9 scoring hits from any single location or view, nor allow a competitor to shoot all targets in the course of fire from any single location or view. - 1.2.1.3 Long Courses Must not require more than 32 rounds to complete.
+- 1.2.1.1 "Short Courses" Must not require more than 9 12 rounds to complete. and no more than 2 shooting locations.
+Course design and construction must not require more than 9 scoring hits from any single location or view. - 1.2.1.2 "Medium Courses" Must not require more than 16 24 rounds to complete. and no more than 3 shooting locations.
+Course design and construction must not require more than 9 scoring hits from any single location or view, nor allow a competitor to shoot all targets in the course of fire from any single location or view. - 1.2.1.3 "Long Courses" Must not require more than 32 rounds to complete.
 Course design and construction must not require more than 9 scoring hits from any single location or view, nor allow a competitor to shoot all targets in the course of fire from any single location or view. - 1.2.1.4 The recommended balance for an IPSC sanctioned match is a ratio of 3 Short Courses to 2 Medium Courses to 1 Long Course.
-Significant variance from this ratio will not be approved by IPSC.

-1.2.2 Special Courses of Fire:

-- 1.2.2.1 Classifiers Courses of fire authorized by a Regional Director and/or IPSC, which are available to competitors seeking a regional and/or international classification.
+Where possible, it is further recommended that no single COF in a match represents more than 15% of the total match points available.
+Significant variance from this ratio will not be approved by IPSC. - 1.2.2 Special Courses of Fire: - 1.2.2.1 "Standard Exercises" must not require more than 24 rounds to complete.
+Component strings must not require more than 6 rounds (12 rounds if a mandatory reload is specified). - 1.2.2.2 Not applicable. - 1.2.2.3 1 "Classifiers" Courses of fire published authorized by a Regional Directorate and/or IPSC, which are available to competitors seeking a regional and/or international classification.
 Classifiers must be set-up in accordance with these rules and be conducted strictly in accordance with the notes and diagrams accompanying them.
+Results must be submitted to the publishing authorizing entity in the format required (with the applicable fees, if any), in order for them to be recognized.

+1.2.3 Supplementary Courses of Fire:

-Results must be submitted to the authorizing entity in the format required (with the applicable fees, if any), in order for them to be recognized. - 1.2.2.2 Shoot-Off An event conducted separately from a match.
-Two eligible competitors simultaneously engage two identical and adjacent target arrays in a process of elimination (see Appendix A3).
-Each target array must not exceed 12 rounds and each competitor must perform a mandatory reload between shooting at his first and final targets.
+1.2.3 2.4 2 "Shoot-Off" - An event conducted separately from a match.
+Two eligible competitors simultaneously engage two identical and adjacent target arrays in a process of elimination (see Appendix A3). must not require Each target array must not exceed more than 9 12 rounds to complete and must require and each competitor must perform 4 a mandatory reload between shooting at his first and final targets.